aryan7tiwary/aryantiwary.xyz/_posts/2025-10-31-The-RAM-Attic.md

 ## Final thoughts

-`/dev/shm` is one of those Linux components that sits quietly until we realize how powerful it is.
+`/dev/shm` sits quietly until you realize how powerful it is.
 Attackers love it because it’s **fast, ephemeral, and overlooked**.
-Defenders should love it because **understanding it helps close a stealthy gap**.
+Defenders should understand it to close this stealthy gap.

 In short: if we don’t watch `/dev/shm`, someone else eventually will.